Guidance, Soft skills & personality

 9. the circle starts all over again

-Only now does the other person even find out about his happiness.
+It is often only through personal attacks that the other person even learns of their happiness.
 Until now, he had no idea what was simmering inside us.
 It was only our negative behavior that made it clear to him that something was wrong.
 This is where the conflict spiral begins.

 Back to our example: the employee in the other department has always had the workflow of answering queries within two days.
 Everything is fine in his world.
 He did everything right: he replied within two days.
 Just as it should be – in his world.
 He is pure of heart.
 He would have liked to reply sooner, but he has been really stressed recently and has just managed to deal with your request in his own 2-day timeframe.
 But not bad – you can expect a little understanding.
 Everyone gets stressed sometimes.
 When the e-mail with accusations and insinuations – that he is lazy, uncollegial and only thinks of himself – lands in his inbox, he is completely flabbergasted.
 He had expected something completely different; namely that he would have an unclouded working relationship and that a “thank you” would come from the recipient.